woodssss/Generative-downsscaling-PDE-solvers/README.md

 ## Nonlinear reaction diffusion equation
 Consider
 ```
--0.0005 \Delta u + u^3 = a,
+-d1 \Delta u + d2 u^3 = a,
 ```
 with zero BC.
-### Data generation
+### Data generation example
 ```
-python gen_P_2do.py -ns 200 -nex 40 -nx 16 -m 8 -d0 -0.0003 -d1 1 -d2 1 -alp 1 -tau 7 -flg 1 -seed 9
+python gen_P_2d.py -ns 200 -nex 40 -nx 16 -m 8 -d1 -0.0005 -d2 1 -alp 1.6 -tau 7 -flg 1 -seed 9
 ````
-k,d are the parameters within nrd equation and l is the parameter within covariance kernel.
-This code generates 10000 training functions and 30 test functions.
-One may run it on colab as well
+The above code generates 200 data tuples {a_k, u_k^c, u_k^f}.
+The coarse mesh grid size is 16 by 16 and the fine mesh grid size is 16 times 8=128.
+The diffusion parameter d1 is set to be -0.0005 and the reaction coefficient d2 is set to be 1.
+The source term a is sampled from Gaussian random field N(0, (-\Delta + \tau^2 I)^{-alpha}), where alpha and tau are set to be 1.6 and 7 respectively.
 ```
 %run nrd_sample_1d_evo.py k d l
 ````